dgeb/json-api/format/index.md

 #### Resource URLs

 The URL of each resource in **MAY** be specified with the `"href"` key.
-These URLs **SHOULD** only be specified by the server, and therefore are typically only included in request documents.
+These URLs **SHOULD** only be specified by the server, and therefore are typically only included in response documents.

 ```javascript
 //...